Education, Health & Care Pathway

 Pupils at Dame Ellen Pinsent School already have a statement and these will be converted into EHC plans over the next two and a half years in consultation with Parents, children and all professionals involved.

-Further information can be found on the website: My Care in Birmingham
+Further information can be found on the links below.

 Education, Health Care Pathway Overview